katie10o/startup/README.md

 -I have built a sign up, login, and settings page and implemented JavaScript code in preparation for database login -I have logistical methods in JavaScript for when users interact with my website -Though it was not specificed on my website, I know the location of where the websocket will be interacting with my JS code and website (with meal inputs)

+### Web App Service
+- I became overwhelmed with the amount of work my website needed and decided to cut back on it.
+Instead of logging the nutrients and meals of the user, I decided to have the user just enter in the meal, recieve the nutrients details or to select a nutrient and recieve foods with that nutrient.
+- I've created a node.js/express HTTP service
+- Static middleware for fronted, my html,css, and frontend JS files are being called upon when requests are handled
+- I am able to call to third party extentions - I implemented openAI's API to recieve food ideas or food nutrients
+- I have backend service endpoints for login and sign up information that stores the data in a global variable - will replace with database
+- There are a few fetch functions calling the backend from the frontend.